3mdeb/news-and-ideas/blog/content/post/2024-04-12-odroid-m1-secure-boot.md

 contained in rkbin repository can't handle loaders generated with new idb header.

-I used newest commits available in those repositories.
+I used the newest commits available in those repositories.

 #### Generating RSA Keys and certificate